reach-sh/reach-lang/non-examples/dev/NOTES.md

 Each participant may not be bound before running the race.

 Potentially this could just be a certain pattern of `race`.

+This is equivalent to:
+- a `race` where the state is an address for the participant that won, plus a `data` for each possibility that records the type of the publish of the thunk
+- a tail that inspects that `data` and invokes the appropriate thunk, after doing a `Participant.set` on the winner

 # parallel_reduce --- 1-continuation symmetric non-determinism